Welcome Alumni!

 Employment: Self-employed writer, author of The Crying Tree Diary, and Licensed Social Worker

 Comments: As a student at UWRF, I was known as Lorrie Paquin.
-I graduated with a degree in Social Work in 1993.
-I was in a car accident in 94, so I wrote this book while recovering from a back and neck injury.
-I propped my key board on my lap and completed the novel over the next 6 months.
+I graduated with a degree in social work in 1993.
+I was in a car accident in 1994, so I wrote this book while recovering from a back and neck injury.
+I propped my key board on my lap and completed the novel over the next six months.
+It was something that I felt was important to persons in the field of social work as well as to families and children.
+As I wrote, I began to feel more centered.
+I have never lost that feeling over the years and it has carried me far away from my humble beginnings.

 I have worked for many years in areas of social work that deal with domestic violence and child abuse.
 I have been very fulfilled as a writer and a social worker.
 Despite the challenges of a very difficult childhood, I have come to view myself as a fully actuated adult.